cryostatio/cryostatio.github.io/index.md

 This is a Quarkus container in JVM mode with JMX enabled and pre-configured to listen on port 9096.
-After deploying the container we patch its service to name the 9096 service port `jfr-jmx`, which Cryostat will detect and use to determine that this is a compatible application that it should pay attention to.
+After deploying the container we patch its service to name the 9096 service port `jfr-jmx`.
+Cryostat will detect and use this port to determine that this is a compatible Java application that it should monitor.

 ### Open the Cryostat Web UI
 Let's visit the Cryostat web dashboard UI.